Georgia

 Key Landmarks & Economy

-The "Hollywood of the South": Georgia is a global leader in film and TV production, offering massive soundstages and diverse filming locations for major studios.
+"Hollywood of the South": Georgia is a global leader in film/TV production with massive soundstages and diverse locations.

 Did You Know?